fversnel/fversnel.github.io/_posts/2016-08-24-street-fighter-rx.markdown

 ---

 # Introduction
 Programming game behavior over time and why it is painful.
 Scripting game behavior is hard.
-You have to answer questions like: ‘How do I organize the interaction between entities?’, ‘How do I detect when an event has occurred?’.
+You have to answer questions like: *How do I organize the interaction between entities?*, *How do I detect when an event has occurred?*.
 There is an inherent complexity to answering those questions, but there is also an aspect that makes it unnecessarily difficult: the lack of proper programming tools.

-Let’s look at various descriptions for game behaviors: ‘when the player presses the A button his character jumps’, ‘when two seconds have passed put a new enemy into the game’, ‘when the player stands next to an item and he presses the left mouse button the item is picked up’.
-The word ‘when’ in those sentences is a keyword: ‘when this happens I want to react by doing that’.
+Let’s look at various descriptions for game behaviors: *when the player presses the A button his character jumps*, *when two seconds have passed put a new enemy into the game*, *when the player stands next to an item and he presses the left mouse button the item is picked up*.
+The word *when* in those sentences is a keyword: *when this happens I want to react by doing that*.
 A lot of game behavior is about describing when to react.
 In order to remove unnecessary (accidental) complexity from programming such game behavior we need a tool that helps us to efficiently and accurately describe when things happen.

 The reactive programming paradigm is solely concerned with describing events.
-Where an event can literally be anything: from a low-level ‘button being pressed’ to an application specific event like ‘the player jumps’.
+Where an event can literally be anything: from a low-level ‘button being pressed’ to an application specific event like 'the player jumps'.
 Unlike other systems that work with events (like .NET events), the reactive programming paradigm turns an event into a first-class value meaning it is able to construct new events from existing ones by transforming, combining and filtering them.